lklsquare/cowin-vaccinator/Readme.md

 <!-- ABOUT THE PROJECT -->
 ## Easily Find a vaccination slot across India

 This is a nodejs script for finding the slot in the list of districts and filter it based on different criteria.
-The script will provide a cron job as well which will periodically run and provide notifications if the slots are available.
+The script will provide a cron job as well which will periodically run and provide notifications if the slots are available.The script can also help you to quickly open the cowin login page, enter registered number and generate OTP automatically.

 Here's why:
 * Simple and efficient usage
 * Provides filters
 * Provide cron job and notifications :smile:
+* Automatically Generates OTP once the slots are available

+**NOTE**

+Provide sufficient permissions for ***notifications*** and ***browser automation*** to work.

+---